Antonio Luna: Further operations during the war

 Earlier in May 1899, Luna almost fell in the field at the Battle of Santo Tomas.
 Mounted on his horse, Luna charged into the battlefield leading his main force in a counterattack.
 As they advanced, the American forces began firing upon them.
 Luna's horse was hit and he fell to the ground.
 As he recovered, Luna realized that he had been shot in the stomach, and he attempted to kill himself with his revolver to avoid capture.
 He was saved, though, by the actions of a Filipino colonel named Alejandro Avecilla who, seeing Luna fall, rode towards the general to save him.
 Despite being heavily wounded in one of his legs and an arm, with his remaining strength Avecilla carried Luna away from the battle to the Filipino rear.
 Upon reaching safety, Luna realized that his wound was not very deep as most of the bullet's impact had been taken by a silk belt full of gold coins that his parents had given him.
-As he left the field to have his wounds tended, Luna turned over the command to General Venacio Concepción, the Filipino commander of the nearby town of Angeles.
+As he left the field to have his wounds tended, Luna turned over the command to General Venancio Concepción, the Filipino commander of the nearby town of Angeles.
 In recognition of his work, Luna was awarded the Philippine Republic Medal.
 By the end of May 1899, Colonel Joaquín Luna, one of Antonio's brothers, warned him that a plot had been concocted by "old elements" or the autonomists of the Republic (who were bent on accepting American sovereignty over the country) and a clique of army officers whom Luna had disarmed, arrested, and/or insulted.
 Luna shrugged off all these threats, reiterating his trust for Aguinaldo, and continued building defenses at Pangasinan where the Americans were planning a landing.